 One thing I tend to forget is these cookies expand quite a bit.
 Make sure you leave plenty of space between each cookie when placing them on a pan.
 I also found out the hard way to sprinkle with the cinnamon-sugar before the cookies are baked.
 The first time I made these I put it on afterward.
 As soon as the cookies were picked up the topping fell right off.
 And the whole point of these cookies is the cinnamon-sugar, so that was unacceptable.

 Use a cool, flat surface to cool the cookies.
 These cookies will be really soft, so I have found that a wire rack is not good for them because they start to fall through the cracks.
 If you keep them in an airtight container, they stay soft for a few days.

 Start by mixing together the sugar and cinnamon topping.
 Set it aside.

 In a large bowl, use an electric mixer to combine the sugars together.
 This is when I love having my stand mixer.
 I can quickly and easily mix everything all together while still adding the rest of the ingredients as it stirs for me.

-Finally, add the flour and baking soda mixture into the dough, stirring on low speed until it is just combined.
+Add the flour and baking soda mixture into the dough.
+Stir on low speed until just combined.
 You don’t want to overmix the dough.

-Before you bake the cookies, top them with a bit of the cinnamon sugar mixture.
-By topping them before the cookies bake, the cinnamon and sugar will bake into the cookies and stay on them.
+Before you bake the cookies, top them with a bit of the cinnamon-sugar mixture.

 Cinnamon Sugar Cookies